VoytechG/speakSOAS---Language-Exchange-Application/README.md

 Automatically scrolls down the message list upon entering the page, allows for sending text messages and images.

 ![Screenshots](https://github.com/VoytechG/speakSOAS---Language-Exchange-Application/blob/master/Screenshots/ScrennshotCollage.png "Screenshot Collage")

+## Licences
+**The application's code is fully commented.
+You can feel free to use it, however it is requested to remove any SOAS associations (pictures, names etc).**